 Undergraduate Core Curriculum Program

-The Core Curriculum represents the comprehensive program of liberal arts and sciences integrated with the biblical and theological studies minor which are the hallmarks of a Biola education.
+The Core Curriculum represents the comprehensive program of liberal arts and sciences integrated with biblical and theological studies which are the hallmarks of a Biola education.

 Mission